In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 CNC laser cutters resemble CNC plasma cutters in their ability to cut through tough materials.

-However, CNC laser cutting machine uses a strong and highly focused laser to perform the task, unlike a plasma cutter which uses plasma (ionized gas).
+However, a CNC laser cutting machine uses a powerful beam of highly focused laser to perform the task, unlike a plasma cutter which uses plasma (ionized gas).

 Since lasers have a smaller point of contact and spread when compared to torches, CNC laser cutting machines typically provide a higher level of accuracy and a better surface finish when compared to CNC plasma cutters.

-They are predominantly used for cutting plastic, metals, and hardwood.
+Laser cutters offer greater material flexibility than plasma cutters and are predominantly used for cutting plastic, paper, fabric, metals, and hardwood.

 Depending on the density and strength of materials, the laser intensity can be tweaked to cut through the material easily.